pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 `
 ```

-- compressed (BOOL): If YES, compress and send in request body (helps with large data).
+- compressed (BOOL): If YES, send compressed in request body.
+Prefer for large data.

 #### Publish a message with storage and block